The Perfect Companion To Your Property Sale

 Subject to Contract

-This is an agreement between the buyer and seller that is not, at this stage, legally binding.
-Either party can still pull out of the transaction.
+An agreement between the buyer and seller that is not legally binding.
+If a property is Sold subject to contract, either party can pull out at any time.

 Tenants in Common